Robrowno/django-raceway/README.md

 Some of the logic for my increment/decrement buttons on the track day detail page were inspired by answers from this stackoverflow thread: [Stackoverflow js +/-](https://stackoverflow.com/questions/9186346/javascript-onclick-increment-number)

+CSS for a checkerboard pattern that I used in my FAQ's Page: [Checkerboard Pattern](https://www.30secondsofcode.org/css/s/checkerboard-pattern)

 ## Personal Credits

 - Many Thanks to my C.I Mentor Daisy McGirr, who has been guiding me and advising me through this project as well as all projects since PP2 - Her input in our mentor sessions has been instrumental in getting me this far and so I have to say I massive thank you to her for that!